SET

 value calculated and the reported standard error of the regression from the

 second stage printout).
-To use the 2sls
+To use the 2sls macro when price and

-are the endogenous variables, one
+quantity are the endogenous variables, one and weather

-are the included exogenous variables, and populat
+are the included exogenous variables, and populat and dpi are

 the excluded exogenous variables: